Joshua-EPR/mario-clon/README.md

 # Mario Clone
 This repository contains a clone of the classic Mario video game, developed as a demonstration and learning project.
 The game faithfully reproduces the experience of the original, with similar levels, enemies and game mechanics.
-It is implemented using [mention technologies and programming languages used, e.g. Python and Pygame].
+It is implemented using Phaser
 ## Features
 - Classic gameplay: Enjoy the side-scrolling platforming action that made Mario famous.
 - Varied levels: Explore multiple levels designed to challenge your skills.